The importance and impact of chair and non-executive roles

 There is emphatic evidence that diverse boards make the best decisions.
 We want to increase the diversity of our boards and particularly encourage interest from women, people from the local Black Asian and Minority Ethnic communities, LGBT communities, younger people and those with lived experience of disability, who we know are all under-represented in non executive director and chair roles.

-Chairs and non-executive directors work in all kinds of NHS Trusts, from large acute trusts to mental health trusts to community services trusts.
-These are multi-million pound organisations with unitary boards of executives and non-executives, who together are responsible for the whole organisation.
+Chairs and non-executive directors work in all kinds of NHS Trusts and Integrated Care Systems, from large acute trusts, mental health trusts and community services trusts to ICSs which encompass whole populations.
+These are multi-million pound organisations with unitary boards of executives and non-executives, who together are responsible for the whole organisation in the case of Trusts and whole the population health in the case of ICSs.
 Watch these short films and find further information below.

 The skills you bring…